maggie202506/cudy-docs-aibot/docs/user_guide/switch/tools.md

 - Host Name/IP Address: Enter the destination address or hostname to which the ping packets will be sent.
 - Number of Pings: Enter the number (between 1 to 65535) of ICMP echo requests to be sent to the specified host.
 Default number is 4.

-*- Start Ping*: Click to start the Ping process.
+- Start Ping: Click to start the Ping process.

-*- Cancel*: Click to stop or clear the Ping process.
+- Cancel: Click to stop or clear the Ping process.

 **Ping Status**